t-sin/mark/slis/README.md

 ## License

-This program *slis* is licensed under the GNU General Public License Version 3.
+This program *sciurus* is licensed under the GNU General Public License Version 3.
 See [COPYING](../COPYING) for details.